MARafey/Image-Encryption/README.md

 tensorboard --logdir=./logs
 ```

-This will display training losses, metrics (MSE, PSNR, SSIM, Entropy), and sample images during training.
+This will display training losses, validation losses, metrics (MSE, PSNR, SSIM, Entropy), and sample images during training.

+## Skin Lesion Segmentation

+For the HAM10000 dataset, a specialized skin lesion segmentation approach is used:

+1. **Color Space Transformation**: Images are converted to LAB color space, which better separates skin lesions from surrounding skin.
+2. **Channel Extraction**: The A channel is extracted, which highlights redness and is particularly effective for lesion detection.
+3. **Adaptive Thresholding**: Otsu's method is used to automatically determine the optimal threshold for segmentation.
+4. **Morphological Operations**: Opening and dilation operations clean up the mask and ensure complete coverage of the lesion.
+5. **Contour Detection**: Contours are detected to find the precise boundary of the lesion.

+This approach provides more accurate ROI detection for skin lesions compared to general-purpose object detection models.

 ## Metrics